What is the Infrastructure-as-a-Service (IaaS) Model?

 Another benefit of Infrastructure as a Service is the ability to take advantage of the pay-as-you-go model.
 Many applications, such as Microsoft’s Office 365, allow you to pay for resources based on your usage rather than having to buy them all upfront.

-An advantage of Infrastructure as a Service is that it can give you instant access to your data.
+Infrastructure as a Service can give you instant access to your data.
 On-premise servers may be large, bulky, and inefficient for certain uses, but the cloud instantly gives you access to resources.

 Leave a Reply